arungudelli/angularjswiki/content/en/fontawesome/fa-sort-amount-up.md

-## Change Sort Amount Up icon size
+## Change fa-sort-amount-up icon size
-To increase Sort Amount Up font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-sort-amount-up.
+To increase fa-sort-amount-up font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-sort-amount-up.

 Increase in icon size will be relative to their parent container.